 Filing of Claims by Creditors

 Legal Guidance for Alabama Residents Facing Bankruptcy

 When you file for bankruptcy, all of the creditors listed in your paperwork receive notice that you have filed, as well as a claims bar date for their filing of claims.
 Once they receive notice, they can no longer make any collections efforts.
 They must stop calling and sending letters, and they must stop any legal proceedings that are underway to collect the debt.
 In general, the law favors creditors getting repaid to the maximum extent possible before granting a discharge to an Alabama resident.
-An experienced bankruptcy attorney at Grainger Legal Services can look out for your best interests and help you through the complicated and challenging process of dealing with creditors’claims.
+An experienced bankruptcy attorney at Grainger Hawley & Shinbaum, LLC can look out for your best interests and help you through the complicated and challenging process of dealing with creditors’claims.

+Filing of Claims by Creditors